 GLEAM dataset

 The Global Land Evaporation Amsterdam Model (GLEAM; Miralles et al., 2011; Martens et al., 2017; Miralles et al., 2024) is a remote sensing-based model allowing the estimation of the terrestrial evapotranspiration components, including transpiration, bare soil evaporation, interception loss, sublimation, as well as root-zone soil moisture.
-To account for random errors in the forcing data and other processes not explicitly represented in the model—such as irrigation, GLEAM assimilates microwave soil moisture (SMs) and/or backscatter observations into the soil profile.
+To account for random errors in the forcing data and other processes not explicitly represented in the model, such as irrigation, GLEAM assimilates microwave soil moisture (SMs) and/or backscatter observations into the soil profile.
 Interception loss is calculated separately using the approach from Zhong et al. (2022).
 Potential evapotranspiration is calculated using the Priestley-Taylor (PT) equation (Priestley and Taylor, 1972) and, the actual evapotranspiration is derived by including stress factors such as soil moisture states and vegetation physiological characteristics.
 Key features of this model include the integration of microwave-derived soil moisture, land surface temperature, and vegetation density, along with a detailed parameterization of rainfall interception loss.
 The GLEAM dataset is available globally at daily, monthly and yearly temporal resolutions, with a spatial resolution of 0.1°, covering the period 1980 to 2023.
 In this use case, we use GLEAM V4.2a product at a monthly temporal resolution with a spatial resolution of 0.1°.

 Intercomparison of evapotranspiration products